fhdsl/Ethical_Data_Handling_for_Cancer_Research/docs/05-Data_Ethics.md

 ## Medical Ethics Timeline

-The concept of medical ethics in the Western world dates back all the way to the original [Hippocratic Oath](https://en.wikipedia.org/wiki/Hippocratic_Oath) between the 3rd and 5th century BC [@hippocratic_2023].
-It established concepts like confidentiality and non-maleficence.
-This was than established as part of the United States American Medical Association code of ethics in 1874.
-Here we point out other important dates in the timeline of medical ethics.
+It is helpful to get a sense of the timing when society established ethical medical standards and laws.
+Here we will point out important events in the timeline of medical ethics, with an emphasis on the United States.

 <!-- <div id="934B460036D53660C557F2FC651EA51CB15"><div id="934B460036D53660C557F2FC651EA51CB15_91242_robot"><a href="https://cloud.smartdraw.com/share.aspx/?pubDocShare=934B460036D53660C557F2FC651EA51CB15" target="_blank"><img src="https://cloud.smartdraw.com/cloudstorage/934B460036D53660C557F2FC651EA51CB15/preview2.png"></a></div></div><script src="https://cloud.smartdraw.com/plugins/html/js/sdjswidget_html.js" type="text/javascript"></script><script type="text/javascript">SDJS_Widget("934B460036D53660C557F2FC651EA51CB15",91242,0,"");</script><br/> -->

 <img src="resources/images/05-Data_Ethics_files/figure-html//1SRokLaGAc2hiwJSN26FHE0ZEEhPr3KQdyMICic8kAcs_g15797d1181d_0_0.png" title="Medical Ethics Timeline: Hippocratic Oath American Medical Association 1st Code of Ethics (1874) Tuskegee Syphilis Trial (1932-1972) Nuremberg code (1947) Henrietta Lacks and Hela Cells (1951) Code of Medical Ethics (1957) Declaration of Helsinki (1964) National Research Act (1973) Belmont Report (1979) Principles of Biomedical Ethics (1979) Health Insurance Portability and Accountability Act (HIPAA) (1996) Office for Human Research Protections (2000) Genetic Information Nondiscrimination Act of 2008 (GINA) Health Information Technology for Economic and Clinical Health (HITECH) Act (2009) Code of Federal Regulations (CFR) Great resource for more: https://www.usuhs.edu/sites/default/files/2021-06/TimelineofLandmarkEventsinBioethics.pdf" alt="Medical Ethics Timeline: Hippocratic Oath American Medical Association 1st Code of Ethics (1874) Tuskegee Syphilis Trial (1932-1972) Nuremberg code (1947) Henrietta Lacks and Hela Cells (1951) Code of Medical Ethics (1957) Declaration of Helsinki (1964) National Research Act (1973) Belmont Report (1979) Principles of Biomedical Ethics (1979) Health Insurance Portability and Accountability Act (HIPAA) (1996) Office for Human Research Protections (2000) Genetic Information Nondiscrimination Act of 2008 (GINA) Health Information Technology for Economic and Clinical Health (HITECH) Act (2009) Code of Federal Regulations (CFR) Great resource for more: https://www.usuhs.edu/sites/default/files/2021-06/TimelineofLandmarkEventsinBioethics.pdf" width="100%" style="display: block; margin: auto;" />

 See [here](https://www.usuhs.edu/sites/default/files/2021-06/TimelineofLandmarkEventsinBioethics.pdf) for a more in-depth timeline.

+### The Hippocartic Oath (~ 4th centery BC)

+The concept of medical ethics in the Western world dates back all the way to the original [Hippocratic Oath](https://en.wikipedia.org/wiki/Hippocratic_Oath) between the 3rd and 5th century BC [@hippocratic_2023].
+It established concepts like confidentiality and non-maleficence.

+> " What I may see or hear in the course of the treatment or even outside of the treatment in regard to the life of men, which on no account one must spread abroad, I will keep to myself, holding such things shameful to be spoken about."[@hippocratic_2023]

-- Code of Medical Ethics (1957)
+### American Medical Association Code of Medical Ethics (1847)

-Legal Binding of Patient-Physician Confidentiality
+The United States [American Medical Association](https://code-medical-ethics.ama-assn.org/) code of ethics was first established in 1874 [@riddick_code_2003].
+The next major code publication was in 1957.
+The code was not law, but it set standards for care.
+The 1957 code describe the fact that there might be special cases in which confidence might not always be able to be kept.

+See [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2280818/pdf/canfamphys00158-0229.pdf) by @higgins_history_1989 and [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7132445/) by @moskop_hippocrates_2005 for more about the history of medical ethics codes.

-- International Covenant on Civil and Political Rights (1966)
+### International Covenant on Civil and Political Rights (1966)

 The United Nations adopted the concept of "free consent" (similar to informed consent) into international law [@wikipedia_informed_2023].

-- Health Insurance Portability and Accountability Act (HIPAA) (1996)
+### Health Insurance Portability and Accountability Act (HIPAA) (1996)

+Medical confidentially became law in the United States.
 Protected health information and identifiable health information must not be shared with anyone outside of certain covered entities without consent.
 Covered entities include: clinicians, insurance companies, and health care government agencies.

-- Genetic Information Nondiscrimination Act (GINA) (2008)
+### Genetic Information Nondiscrimination Act (GINA) (2008)

 The Genetic Information Nondiscrimination Act prohibits employers and health insurance companies from using genetic information to discriminate against individuals.

-- Health Information Technology for Economic and Clinical Health (HITECH) Act (2009)
+### Health Information Technology for Economic and Clinical Health (HITECH) Act (2009)

-[HITECH](https://blog.rsisecurity.com/major-components-of-the-hitech-act-what-you-should-know/) builds on HIPAA to add protections for electronic PHI as this became more common practice in health care with three basic new rules [@security_HITECH_2021]:
+[HITECH](https://blog.rsisecurity.com/major-components-of-the-hitech-act-what-you-should-know/) builds on HIPAA to add protections for **electronic** PHI as this became more common practice in health care with three basic new rules [@security_HITECH_2021]:

   1) Privacy Rule - Access should be limited to as few individuals as possible
   2) Security Rule - Safeguards should be implemented to protect electronic PHI, including technical means and physical means
   3) Breach Notification - Individuals should be notified in a timely manner about breaches that may have involved their PHI